 Consult with CMS for instructions before completing this item.
-This field describes the status of a transition process at the point in and that this submission is consistent with the portions of the statewide HCB settings transition plan that are germane to this waiver.
-Quote or summarize germane portions of the statewide HCB settings transition plan as required.
+This field describes the status of a transition process at the point in time of submission.
+Relevant information in the planning phase will differ from information required to describe attainment of milestones.